arolan/flashmath/README.md

 # Flash Math

+A flashcard Android application that grows in difficulty with the user.

+[![FlashMath](http://i.imgur.com/BhiuWgv.png)](http://github.com/arolan/flashmath) [![FlashMath](http://i.imgur.com/40qRQkK.png)](http://github.com/arolan/flashmath) [![FlashMath](http://i.imgur.com/Sjibrd4.png)](http://github.com/arolan/flashmath)

 This repository contains the source code for the Flash Math Android app.
 The app has a (very poorly built) backend [here](https://github.com/whoshuu/flashmathserver).

-[![FlashMath](http://i.imgur.com/BhiuWgv.png)](http://github.com/arolan/flashmath) [![FlashMath](http://i.imgur.com/40qRQkK.png)](http://github.com/arolan/flashmath) [![FlashMath](http://i.imgur.com/Sjibrd4.png)](http://github.com/arolan/flashmath)
+## Features

+* Questions are procedurally generated in the cloud
+* The difficulty of the questions scales based on your proficiency in a subject
+* Users can track their progress since results are saved to the cloud

+## In the works

+* Open platform for building custom quizzes
+* A 'marketplace' for searching and taking custom quizzes

 ## License